Welcome to Norrbotten's museum

 Balksten, Kristin, Chalmers University of Technology, Gothenburg, 2005.

-Friberg, Gunnel et al, National Antiquities Authority, State Historical Museums, Department of Conservation, Stockholm1994.
+Friberg, Gunnel et al., National Antiquities Board, State Historical Museums, Department of Conservation, Stockholm 1994.

 Friberg, Gunnel, Barbro, Sundnér, National Antiquities Authority, State Historical Museums, Department of Conservation, Lund 1996.

-Barbro, Sundnér et al, National Antiquities Authority, State Historical Museums, Department of Conservation, Stockholm1995.
+Barbro, Sundnér et al., National Antiquities Board, State Historical Museums, Department of Conservation, Stockholm 1995.

 Red Humble, Olle, The Norwegian Building Research Council, 1990:3, 1990.